italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 Entity Statement
 ++++++++++++++++

-The ES issued by the TA or by an Intermediary for its own direct subordinates, contain also the following
+The ES issued by the TA or by an Intermediary for its own direct subordinates, MUST contain the following attributes:
-attributes:

 .. list-table::